seapath/build_debian_iso/README.md

 ### Optional
 **changes in the the unprivileged user name and passwd, as well as the root passwd for the deployed server**
-* update the file `build_debian_iso/usercustomization/class/USERCUSTOMIZATION.var` (right now all passwords are "toto") more information about password hash : https://linuxconfig.org/how-to-hash-passwords-on-linux
+* update the file `build_debian_iso/usercustomization/class/USERCUSTOMIZATION.var` (right now all passwords are "seapath") more information about password hash : https://linuxconfig.org/how-to-hash-passwords-on-linux

 **keyboard Layout:**